HolographicWings/LethalExpansion/README.md

 - Landmines stills bip if a player walk on them when theres already an item placed on it.
 - A recent change broke the entire new Landmines system.
 - Eclypse in new moons from SDK appears purple.
-- Drop pod are not implemented yet in new moons.
 - Custom moons are desync between players.

 ## Changes :